brandonsaldan/Kitsune/README.md

 -----

-**These instructions are for Windows. macOS and Linux instructions may come in the future.**
+**These instructions are for Windows and should work on macOS as well.
+Linux instructions may come in the future.**

 1. Download this project as a .zip
 2. Unzip to a directory of your choice